menu

 Girdletree is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Girdletree doesn't have a public transportation system that people use for their commute.
+Girdletree is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Girdletree in 2022 was $61,684, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $246,736 for a family of four.
-However, Girdletree contains both very wealthy and poor people as well.
-Girdletree also has one of the higher rates of people living in poverty in the nation, with 31.97% of its population below the federal poverty line.
+The per capita income in Girdletree in 2022 was $96,356, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $385,424 for a family of four.

 The people who call Girdletree home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Girdletree residents report their race to be White, followed by Asian.
+The greatest number of Girdletree residents report their race to be White.
 Important ancestries of people in Girdletree include English, Scots-Irish, German, Irish, and Yugoslavian.

 The most common language spoken in Girdletree is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Polish.

 Notable & Unique Neighborhood Characteristics